 You generally pick out license plates when you register your vehicle for the first time at a county field office (see locations below).
 But you are not limited to that one occasion.
 If you change your mind later and want either personalized or special interest plates, you can change midstream for a fee.

 Adding a bit of style and character to a vehicle is as easy as creating a witty word or phrase for the license plates.
-You are allowed up to six letters, numbers, or a mix and match of both.
+You are allowed up to 6 letters, numbers, or a mix and match of both.
 Spaces count as characters, and the only punctuation mark available is the hyphen, which can be utilized only once.

 Obviously, anything deemed objectionable, profane, or just slightly offensive will not make the cut.
 So keep that in mind when you are trying to craft letters and numbers to reflect an extension of your personality.
 Plus, considering every license plate in the state must be unique, you can figure plenty of obvious choices are long gone (i.e. surfer, dude, Hawaii, etc).

 The City and County of Honolulu has an online site where you can not only order personalized plates, but also instantly check to see if your desired word or phrase is available.
 For the other counties, you will need to make a trip to a registration field office (see locations below).
 The fee for the plate is an additional $25 each year above your standard registration costs.
-Allow up to 45 days for the plate to be ready.
+Allow 60 to 90 days for the plate to be ready.

 For information on how to apply for a handicap placard, please read our article about drivers with disabilities.